-- legality: PII controllers must always handle PII in accordance with the law.
-All personal data shall be lawfully collected and processed, and its collection shall not be made through unlawful or deceitful means; - consent: PII controllers must obtain consent from individuals for the processing and disclosure of their PII.
-In this regard, consent of individuals shall not be required if: - · PII is contained in publicly available sources; - PII cannot be associated with the individual, or if by way its structure or content cannot by associated with the individual; - PII processing is intended to fulfil obligations under a legal relationship between the PII controllers and individuals; - there exists an emergency situation in which the individual or its properties may be potentially damaged; - PII is essential for certain medical or health matters where the individual is unable to provide consent under applicable laws; or - a resolution is issued by a competent authority to process and disclose PII, without the required consent; - information: PII controllers must notify the individual of the existence and main characteristics of the processing that will be given to the PII; - quality: PII handled must be exact, complete, pertinent, correct and up to date for the purposes for which it has been collected; - purpose ('finality principle'): PII may only be processed in order to fulfil the purpose or purposes stated in the privacy notice provided to the individual; - loyalty: PII controllers must protect individuals' interests when handling their PII; - proportionality: PII controllers may only handle the PII necessary for the purpose of the processing; and - responsibility: PII controllers are responsible for the processing of the PII under their possession.
+- legality: PII controllers must always handle PII according to the law.
+All personal data shall be lawfully collected and processed, and its collection shall not be made through unlawful or deceitful means: - consent: PII controllers must obtain consent from individuals for the processing and disclosure of their PII.
+In this regard, the consent of individuals shall not be required if: - PII is contained in publicly available sources;

+- PII cannot be associated with the individual, or if by the way its structure or content cannot be associated with the individual; - PII processing is intended to fulfil obligations under a legal relationship between the PII controllers and individuals; - an emergency situation exists in which the individual or its properties may be potentially damaged; - PII is essential for certain medical or health matters where the individual is unable to provide consent under applicable laws; or - a resolution is issued by a competent authority to process and disclose PII, without the required consent; and - information: PII controllers must notify the individual of the existence and main characteristics of the processing that will be given to the PII; - quality: PII handled must be exact, complete, pertinent, correct and up to date for the purposes for which it has been collected; - purpose (the finality principle): PII may only be processed to fulfil the purpose or purposes stated in the privacy notice provided to the individual: - loyalty: PII controllers must protect individuals' interests when handling their PII; - proportionality: PII controllers may only handle the PII necessary for the purpose of the processing; and - responsibility: PII controllers are responsible for the processing of the PII under their possession.

-11 Legitimate processing - types of PII
+Legitimate processing - types of PII

-Does the law impose more stringent rules for specific types of PII?
+12 Does the law impose more stringent rules for specific types of PII?

 The law makes a distinction regarding 'sensitive' PII.
-This information is deemed the most personal of the individual, and if mistreated, could lead to discrimination or to general risk to the individual (i.e., racial or ethnic origin, present or future health status, genetic information, religion, political opinions, union membership or sexual orientation).
+This information is deemed the most personal of the individual, and if mistreated, could lead to discrimination or general risk to the individual (ie, racial or ethnic origin, present or future health status, genetic information, religion, political opinions, trade union membership or sexual orientation)

-In view of this, the Law provides more stringent rules for the processing of this sensitive PII, such as the obligation for PII controllers to always get written and express consent from individuals for the processing of their sensitive PII.
+Given this, the Federal Law for the Protection of Personal Data provides more stringent rules for the processing of this sensitive PII, such as the obligation for PII controllers to always get written and express consent from individuals for the processing of their sensitive PII.
 Likewise, PII controllers may not hold sensitive PII without justified cause pursuant to the purpose of the processing.

-Several additional limitations apply to the general handling of this type of information (eg, PII controllers must use their best efforts to limit the processing term of sensitive PII, the privacy notice must expressly point out the nature of such information when required; and, as previously pointed out, when it comes to penalties for the breach or mistreatment of PII, these may double when processing sensitive PII).
+Several additional limitations apply to the general handling of this type of information (eg, PII controllers must use their best efforts to limit the processing term of sensitive PII, the privacy notice must expressly point out the nature of such information when required; and, when it comes to penalties for the breach or mistreatment of PII, these may double when processing sensitive PII).